Icinga/icinga2/doc/11-cli-commands.md

 ## <a id="config-change-reload"></a> Reload on Configuration Changes

-Everytime you have changed your configuration you should first tell Icinga 2 to [validate](11-cli-commands.md#config-validation).
+Every time you have changed your configuration you should first tell Icinga 2 to [validate](11-cli-commands.md#config-validation).
 If there are no validation errors, you can safely reload the Icinga 2 daemon.

-    # /etc/init.d/icinga2 reload
+    # systemctl reload icinga2

-> **Note**
->
-> The `reload` action will send the `SIGHUP` signal to the Icinga 2 daemon
-> which will validate the configuration in a separate process and not stop
-> the other events like check execution, notifications, etc.
+The `reload` action will send the `SIGHUP` signal to the Icinga 2 daemon which will validate the configuration in a separate process and not stop the other events like check execution, notifications, etc.
->
-> Details can be found [here](22-migrating-from-icinga-1x.md#differences-1x-2-real-reload).